 1. Read, understand, and sign the STATEMENT OF INFORMED CONSENT and receive a fully executed copy of the form.
 2. Appear able and willing to adhere to the instructions set forth in this clinical protocol.
 3. Be between 18 and 39 (inclusive) years of age at the time of screening.

-4. By self-report, habitually wear soft contact lenses in both eyes in a daily reusable or daily disposable wear modality (i.e. not extended wear modality).
-Habitual wear is defined as a minimum of 6 hours of wear per day, for a minimum of 2 days per week during the past month.
-5. Possess a wearable pair of spectacles that provide correction for distance vision.
+4. By self-report, habitually wear spherical silicone hydrogel soft contact lenses in both eyes in a daily reusable or daily disposable wear modality (i.e. not extended wear modality).
+Habitual wear is defined as a minimum of 6 hours of wear per day, for a minimum of 5 days per week during the past 30 days.
+5. Have a habitual contact lens prescription that is current within the prior 6 months, and they must have worn that prescription for at least 2 weeks prior to entering the study.